 The AFV Program offers rebates to assist eligible residents with the incremental cost of the purchase or lease of new or pre-owned AFVs, including all-electric vehicles (EVs), plug-in hybrid electric vehicles (PHEVs), hydrogen fuel cell electric vehicles (FCEVs), compressed natural gas (CNG) vehicles, electric motorcycles, and propane vehicles.
 Eligible AFV purchase price not exceed $50,000.
 Rebates are available in the following amounts:

 |CNG, PHEV, Propane, and Electric Motorcycle||$500|

-An additional rebate of $1,000 is available for all vehicles if an applicant meets the low-income requirement, as defined by the U.S. Department of Health and Human Services.
+An additional rebate of $1,000 is available for all applicants that meet the low-income requirement, as defined by the U.S. Department of Health and Human Services.
 Applications much be received within six months of vehicle purchase.
-Rebates will be awarded on a first-come, first-served basis.
+Rebates are awarded on a first-come, first-served basis.
 For more information, including forms and detailed requirements and restrictions, see the AFV Rebates website.